nomad-coe/nomad/docs/develop/setup.md

 Create a virtual environment.
 It allows you to keep NOMAD and its dependencies separate from your system's Python installation.
-Make sure that the virtual environment is based on Python 3.9 or higher.
+Make sure that the virtual environment is based on Python 3.9.
 Use either the built-in `venv` module (see example) or [virtualenv](https://pypi.org/project/virtualenv/).

 ```shell